 Top 10 Characteristics of Healthy Relationships

-- When was the last time you kissed your significant other?
+- Do you feel close to your significant other?

-- If you've been drifting apart from each other, did something happen to bring on this change?
+- If you feel you’ve been drifting apart from each other, what is a way you could grow intimacy?

 - Do you trust your significant other?
 Do they trust you?

-- When your significant other does things without you, do you get jealous or suspicious?
+- When your significant other does things without you, do you feel jealous or worried?

-- Are you comfortable telling your significant other when something good OR bad happens?
+- Are you comfortable telling your significant other about the good and the bad in your life?

-- Do you fear judgment or criticism when you open-up about things?
+- Do you fear judgment or criticism when you open up?

-- Do the two of you tend to avoid confrontation?
+- Do you and your partner tend to avoid confrontation?

 - Do you enjoy spending time with your significant other?